Migrating and pruning repos

 clap clap).
 It modifies revision history by rewriting the branches

-in the last parameter, in this case --all
+in the last parameter, in this case --all.
+Since we passed

 the new repo (effectively removing all others).
 Some filters generate